 Climate: Annual Monthly Weather in Nara

 To help you better understand the weather in Nara, I’ve included average temperature and annual rainfall graphs below.
 Suggested months to visit are indicated in orange.

 Japan’s railway system is highly efficient so it’s easy to visit Nara on your own.
 However, some people may prefer to go on an organized tour with a guide.
 It’s an added cost so Ren and I rarely go on tours unless we feel it’s absolutely necessary.
 We didn’t go on one in Nara but if you want the benefit of a guide explaining everything to you, then it may be a good idea.

-If you’re interested in going on a guided tour in Nara, then you can check out these tours from Klook or Get Your Guide.
+If you’re interested in going on a guided tour in Nara, then you can check out these tours from Klook, Get Your Guide, and Magical Trip.
 There are a few tour variations to choose from starting from Nara, Osaka, or Kyoto.

 Please note that the tours listed above are to Nara attractions only.
 There are Kansai tours that include attractions not just in Nara, but in other Kansai cities as well like Kyoto, Osaka, and Kobe.
 If you’d rather do that, then you can check Klook, KKday, and Get Your Guide to find a Kansai tour that works best for you.

 TRAVELING TO NARA